Bruno Lawrence: Acting roles

 Lawrence began acting in short films in the late 1960s.
-He won his first acting award, for television play Time Out, in 1971, although at this point music took up the majority of his time.
-By the late 1980s he had become one of New Zealand's most recognised actors on his own soil.
-Between 1981 and 1986 he was a much loved feature of many local films; he continued to act in occasional NZ productions through until 1993.
+He won his first acting award, for the television play Time Out, in 1971, although at this point music took up the majority of his time.
+By the late 1980s, he had become one of New Zealand's most recognised actors on his own soil.
+Between 1981 and 1986, he was a much-loved feature of many local films; he continued to act in occasional NZ productions through until 1993.

 Lawrence's breakthrough movie role was relationship drama Smash Palace (1981).
 Playing the former race car driver who leaves with his daughter after the breakdown of his marriage, Bruno won an award at the Manila Film Festival, and acclaim from American critic Pauline Kael.
 Further acclaim came with his leading role as the lone scientist in Geoff Murphy's end-of-the-world tale, The Quiet Earth (1985), for which Bruno also helped write the script.
 He had earlier acted in Murphy's Utu (1983), about the New Zealand Wars of the 1860s, and cameoed in his breakthrough film Goodbye Pork Pie (1981).
-The Los Angeles Times compared his work in 1984 drama Heart of the Stag to that of "a young Brando".
+The Los Angeles Times compared his work in the 1984 drama Heart of the Stag to that of "a young Brando".

 Bruno's Australian roles included Anthony Hopkins movie Spotswood (aka The Efficiency Expert), Colleen McCullough adaptation An Indecent Obsession (playing a blind man), and 1986 miniseries The Great Bookie Robbery (playing gun-loving robber Cracka Park).
 In 1990, he portrayed John Peterson in the film, The Rogue Stallion.
-His last and, at least in Australia, best-known screen role was as devious, golf-loving TV producer Brian Thompson in 1990s satirical TV series Frontline.
+His last and, at least in Australia, best-known screen role was as devious, golf-loving TV producer Brian Thompson in the 1990s satirical TV series Frontline.

 Death

-In 1994 while enjoying the success of the Australian television series Frontline, Lawrence was diagnosed with inoperable lung cancer.
+In 1994, while enjoying the success of the Australian television series Frontline, Lawrence was diagnosed with inoperable lung cancer.
 He died in Wellington, New Zealand, on 10 June 1995 at the age of 54.

 A biography, Bruno: The Bruno Lawrence Story by Roger Booth, and television documentary Numero Bruno (2000, directed by Steve La Hood), cover his life and work.
 Lawrence is also featured in compilation documentary Blerta Revisited (2001, directed by Geoff Murphy).